ionides/531w26/syllabus.md

 * office hours: Tue, 4:30-6:00 PM, and Friday, 3:00-4:30 PM.
 Angell Hall, Room G219.

 Computing support.
-If you have a coding problem you cannot debug, it is often helpful to develop a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) that others can run to help you.
-You can share this, and the error message you obtain, with your group and/or on Piazza, or by email if necessary.
+If you have a coding problem you cannot debug, first try aksing AI and internet search and your colleagues.
+If the problem persists, develop a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) that others can run to help you.
+You can share this, and the error message you obtain.

 Course notes and lectures are posted at https://ionides.github.io/531w26/ with source files available at https://github.com/ionides/531w26